Deep learning of transition probability densities for stochastic asset models with applications in option pricing: Tuning and performance analysis under Geometric Brownian motion

 for some $\Delta>0$.
 In our experiments we chose $\Delta=0.005$.
-The choice of $\Delta$ should be neither too small nor too large: if it is too small, that could introduce oscillation and the density would not be smooth; if it is too large, the approximation accuracy around the peak area of the density is insufficient.
-We find that a good choice of $\Delta$ is in the range of {[}0.001, 0.01{]}.
+The choice of $\Delta$ should be neither too small nor too large: if it is too small, that could introduce oscillations; if it is too large, the approximation accuracy around the peak area of the density is insufficient.
+We find that a good choice for $\Delta$ is in the range of {[}0.001, 0.01{]}.

-Table \ref{Tab: BSM RMSE comparison} shows the root mean squared errors (RMSEs) for $\lambda=1,10,100$ across different maturities.
-We see that deep learning approximation does indeed generate very accurate results compared to closed form solutions.
-The results show that the $\lambda=10$ case performs best.
-Differential operator $L_{1}$ loss is more relevant to the overall accuracy values of the solution while the terminal condition $L_{2}$ loss is related to the areas around the ``sharp turns'' of the solution.
-The case with $\lambda=10$ strikes the right balance between the two losses.
-This demonstrates that the loss control parameter $\lambda$ is useful when performing training.
-Figure\ \ref{Fig: BSM density graphs} shows the approximated transition density compared with the exact closed form solution.